axel-denis/control/docs/getting_started.md

 <br>

 ## Customize network
-If your control is accessible through internet, you can bind a domain and subdomains to it.<br>
+If your homeserver is accessible through internet, you can bind a domain and subdomains to it.<br>
 We will not cover the "how to get a domain here", and proceed like you already have one.

 Let's enable the routing module: